 Remember only premium tomato seeds produce the best tomato plants so don’t buy cheap seeds!

-Many of these techniques for companion planting tomatoes have been used to successfully grow tomato crops for many years.
-Some of the plants on the list for companion planting tomatoes have conflicting data depending on where you look so try them out for yourself.
+Some of the plants on the list for companion planting tomatoes have conflicting data depending on where you look.

-Try out some of these companion planting tomatoes ideas along with these tomato growing tips to get the best results in your garden.
+Use these tomato growing tips to get the best results in your garden starting today.

-I am sure you will find one of more of these companion plants to help solve your specific issue that you may be having with your tomato crop.
+I am sure you will find one of more of these tomato companion plants to help solve your specific issue.

-This is a comprehensive list for companion planting tomatoes that other growers have tried overtime and had success using these techniques so why not give them a try?
+This is a comprehensive list of planting techniques that other growers have tried overtime.
+They had success using these techniques so give them a try.

-There are many more ways to use companion planting in you garden like using edible flowers for instance to bring beauty and pleasing aroma to your garden space.
+There are many more ways to use companion planting in your garden like using edible flowers for instance to bring beauty and pleasing aroma to your garden space.

-Most of these plants create a home for pollinators and other beneficial insects to live so they can help out with production and protect your garden at the same time.
+Most of these plants create a home for pollinators and other beneficial insects to live.
+These beneficial insects help with production and protection in your garden at the same time.

-There is much more to learn about like trap cropping which specific plants to use for nitrogen fixing to help your plants perform their best.
+Learn about which specific plants to use for nitrogen fixing to help your plants perform their best.

 Thank you for visiting americanwormcastings.com.